saulpierotti/markdown_notebook/MP.md

 * I can find information about the taxonomy related to a sequence
 	* NCBI is not autoritative for taxonomy, but still gives an useful indication
 * I can find metadata about the sequence
-	* In some cases I can also find in which museum the original speciment is conserved (!)
+	* In some cases I can also find in which museum the original speciment is conserved!
 * The BOLD database contains a DNA barcode for many species
 * RepBase is a database of repetitive sequences
 * RNAcentral was a database about RNA sequences that now is discontinued